Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 HighlightsParades, gift distribution

-For on Puerto Rican religious celebrations, visit Puerto Rican religious celebrations.
+For insights on Puerto Rican religious celebrations, visit Puerto Rican religious celebrations.

 Festival de la Novilla